bezzad/ErrorControlSystem/README.md

 add this module.
 Then, at the beginning of the instructions before any other user codes, enter the following command to invoke and run the module.

-This is initializer codes of the module by `C# language`:
+This is initialize codes of the module by `C# language`:

 ```
 #!csharp

 using System;
 using System.Windows.Forms;
-using ConnectionsManager;
-using ErrorHandlerEngine.ExceptionManager;
+using ExceptionManager;

 namespace TestApplication
 {